 By nature, every Bitcoin transaction is public on the blockchain.
 That’s how Bitcoin ownership can be established and transactions can be confirmed.
 Fortunately, Bitcoin addresses are a long alphanumeric string, which is gibberish to onlookers.
 However, if a third-party can tie any person to a Bitcoin address, that starts the trail.

 If James T. Nobrain posts his Bitcoin QR code as his Facebook profile photo, every transaction made to and from that address can tied to Mr. Nobrain.
 Anyone can try to fill in the gaps from there.

 Hence, Bitcoin is as private as you make it.
-By its nature, Bitcoin transactions don't need your name, address, birth date, or galaxy of residence.
+Each user is responsible for his or her own privacy.
+By its nature, Bitcoin transactions don’t need your name, address, birth date, or galaxy of residence.
 That’s a different world of money than most are used to.